MundatiC/Eduvault/README.md

     - 200 OK if successful
     - 401 Unauthorized if the signature verification fails
     - 500 Internal Server Error if an error occurs during processing
+- **Usage**: Tally will send a POST request to `/webhook` with the form data.
+The server will validate the signature and process the payload accordingly.

 ## Database Schema